v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 `o2.foo` is a "degenerate" `AssignmentExpression` which doesn't assign anything.
 This follows from the following grammar productions, each one taking the "simplest" or "most degenerate" case until the last one.

-(Let's ignore the subscripts of the grammar productions for now, we'll find out what they mean in a later episode.)

 An `AssignmentExpresssion` doesn't need to have an assignment, it can also be just a `ConditionalExpression`:

 > [`AssignmentExpression : ConditionalExpression`](https://tc39.es/ecma262/#sec-assignment-operators)